The Two Wells at Gnarlbine

 The lesser known and lesser visited well just south of Gnarlbine Rock is not one of Hunt’s.
-It is, though, a beautiful example of the stonemason’s craft in building a well.
+It is, though, a beautiful example of the stonemason’s craft in building a dry stone well.

 We left the second well, retraced our route on Victoria Rock Road north for a couple of kilometres and turned left onto a track that leads to a sand quarry.
-It also leads to Hunts Track.
+It also leads to the Hunt Track.

-The historic Hunts Track leads into the west side of Gnarlbine Rock and is not accessible today.
-This sand quarry track allows access from the east side of Gnarlbine Rock to the west side and then onto the section of Hunts Track that leads to Yerdanie.
+The historic Hunt Track leads into the west side of Gnarlbine Rock and is not accessible today.
+This sand quarry track allows access from the east side of Gnarlbine Rock to the west side and then onto the section of the Hunt Track that leads to Yerdanie.

 So on this Trip I decided to try to again re-locate this old woodline.
 It was an easier task than expected.
 Someone had created a ‘File Tree’ to mark where the woodline crossed the track.